babicb/babicb.github.io/DGL.md

 The 10th DGL Workshop will be held June 10-12 2019 at Caltech.
 The focus of this iteration will be on algorithmic fairness and more generally risk and ethics in statistics and computer science.

-The schedule is available [here](img/dglprogram.pdf).
+The schedule is available [here](img/dgl10_final_program.pdf).

 All talks will be held in Baxter Room B125.
-Participation is free and open to all.
-If you would like to attend and are not on the program please RSVP to caltech.dgl2019@gmail.com by June 1, 2019.

 Directions to Caltech: [https://www.caltech.edu/about/visit/directions](https://www.caltech.edu/about/visit/directions).